Music Auditions

 Bass

-1. Perform two pieces of a contrasting nature.
+1. Perform two contrasting pieces.

 • One must be performed on a double bass in a classical style.
 This piece should demonstrate your ability to work effectively with a bow.

-• The other piece may be in a jazz, pop or rock style.
+• The other piece may be in a jazz, pop, or rock style.
 You have the option of performing the second piece on an electric bass guitar.
 The selection can be something you've composed.

 2. Sight-reading